How to create a brand story that people love

 Here’s a simple 3-step method to create an effective brand story:

-1 - Start by explaining the problem that your client is experiencing.
+1 – The Dilemma: Start by explaining the frustrating situation that your client is experiencing.

-2 - Describe the solution to the problem and how you helped to solve the problem.
+2 – The Resolution: Describe the actions your company took to help and eventually solve the problem.

-3 - Describe the successful outcome, but don’t stop there.
-Get excited about the difference you just made.
+3 – The Happy Ending: Describe the happy ending to your story and get excited about the difference you just made.

 It may be tempting to add more to your story.
 But the most successful (and memorable) stories are always the most simple ones.
 Don’t make it complicated.